 Our researchers work in six different research groups, all recognized by the Agency for Management of University and Research Grants (AGAUR), of the Catalonian Regional Government.
 Their work involves both basic research (linked to the academic world) and applied research (associated with the public administration, other research and innovation institutions, companies, and civil society organizations).
 Researchers have their own workplace at the Institute which is provided with all necessary equipment and services.

-In addition, the Institute has three meeting rooms available for the research groups to use for creative development, debate, or for coordinating tasks concerning projects: the Co-creation & Thinking Hub (area R-1) and the Communications & Big Data Lab (area R-2).
-The third is the CreaRoom (area R-3) which is designed to host training sessions, conferences, and talks by experts or anyone who can contribute creative and inspiring ideas to the researchers.
+In addition, the Institute has rooms available for the research groups to use for creative development, debate, or for coordinating tasks concerning projects: the Co-creation & Thinking Hub (area R-1) and the Communications & Big Data Lab (area R-2).
+The third is the CreaRoom (area R-3) which is designed to host sessions, conferences, and talks by experts or anyone who can contribute creative and inspiring ideas to the researchers.

 The Research Institute of the Blanquerna School of Communication and International Relations is structured around several technological vectors and digital activity axes, all of them coherent and closely linked to the undergraduate and graduate studies offered by the School of which it forms a part.